couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 3_fonteinen_brouwerij_ambachtelijke_geuzestekerij-oude_geuze
 ```

-Note that the keys are sorted by UTF-8 collation, if you want to read more go [here](http://blog.couchbase.com/understanding-letter-ordering-view-queries).
+The keys are sorted by UTF-8 collation.
+For more information about the collation scheme, see <http://blog.couchbase.com/understanding-letter-ordering-view-queries>.

-We can also use ranges to only list us the `21st_amendment_brewery_cafe` brewery and all its beers:
+The following example uses a range to list only the 21st Amendment Brewery Cafe and all its beers:

 ```java
 Query query = new Query();